matrix-org/matrix-spec-proposals/proposals/3757-restricting-who-can-overwrite-a-state-event.md

 becomes:

 > 8. If the event has a `state_key` that starts with an `@`:
->    1. If the prefix of the `state_key` before the first `_` that follows the first `:` (or end of string) is a valid user ID:
+>    1. If the prefix of the `state_key` before the first `_` that follows the first `:` (or end of string) is not a valid user ID, reject.
+>    1. Otherwise, if the size of the `state_key` without the leading user ID is greater than 256 bytes, reject.
->       1. If that user ID does not match the `sender`, and the `sender`'s power level is not greater than that of the user denoted by the ID, reject.
+>    1. Otherwise, if that user ID does not match the `sender`, and the `sender`'s power level is not greater than that of the user denoted by the ID, reject.

->    2. Otherwise, reject.
+Note that the size limit of 256 bytes after a leading user ID includes the separating `_`.

 No additional restrictions are made about the content of the `state_key`, so any characters that follow the `sender` + `_` part are only required to be valid for use in a `state_key`.